FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Scene_based_streams.md

 Simply put: Ambisonics is a specific method for creating, capturing and playing back spatial audio.
 It is radically different from other surround techniques as the technology is capable of reproducing a spherical representation of sound where the directional information of a source is located in a 3D soundfield.

-Ambisonics is also both a recording and a spatial synthesis technique, where one can capture the full environment in 3D sound through the use of so called A-Format microphones such as the: Soundfield SPS200, Røde NT-SF1, Sennheiser Ambeo, Coresound TetraMic and more.
-Alternatively, a sound field can be synthesised from any mono, stereo and multichannel sources to Ambisonics, constructing a virtual 3D sound environment by placing the sources at locations in a virtual 3 dimensional field.
+Ambisonic is also both a recording and a spatial synthesis technique, where one can capture the full environment in 3D sound through the use of so called A-Format microphones such as the: Soundfield SPS200, Røde NT-SF1, Sennheiser Ambeo, Coresound TetraMic and more.
+Alternatively, a sound field can be synthesized from any mono, stereo and multichannel sources to Ambisonics, constructing a virtual 3D sound environment by placing the sources at locations in a virtual 3 dimensional field.

 ![](include/SpatRevolution_UserGuide_-045.jpg)

 ## Encoded audio

-Ambisonics as opposed to other surround and spatial techniques and methods does not carry a speaker signal.
+Ambisonic as opposed to other surround and spatial techniques and methods does not carry a speaker signal.
 It is an **encoded** audio signal that has to be **decoded** to the speaker signals.
-This encoding / decoding scheme has the advantage of being very portable and flexible since one is not bound to a specific speaker setup. i.e you can have your ambisonic mix played on a number of speaker setups, for instance Quad, headphones (binaural), 5.1, 6, 8, 7 speakers etc. based on the chosen decoder.
+This encoding / decoding scheme has the advantage of being very portable and flexible since one is not bound to a specific speaker setup. i.e., you can have your ambisonic mix played on a number of speaker setups, for instance quad, headphones (binaural), 5.1, 6, 8, 7 speakers, etc. based on the chosen decoder.

-When Ambisonics is played back on speakers all the speakers contribute to the directional content, what one is hearing is not the sound coming from a specific speaker but from a specific direction.
+When Ambisonics is played back on speakers, all the speakers contribute to the directional content, what one is hearing is not the sound coming from a specific speaker but from a specific direction.

 ![](include/SpatRevolution_UserGuide_-047.jpg)

-> Overview of a 5th order HOA 3D Ambisonic File created by Tine Surell Lange.
+> Overview of a fifth-order HOA 3D Ambisonic File created by Tine Surell Lange.

 ## Order

-Ambisonics is a technology that encodes sound sources along with full sphere positional information, as complex interleaved audio files that need decoding before they can be listened to on speakers.
-The lowest order and the simplest form of 3D Ambisonics requires 4 channels, conventionally named as:
+Ambisonics is a technology that encodes sound sources along with full-sphere positional information, as complex interleaved audio files that need decoding before they can be listened to on speakers.
+The lowest order and the simplest form of 3D Ambisonics require 4 channels, conventionally named as:

 - **W** (mono sum)
 - **X** (X axis information)
 - **Y** (Y axis information)
-- **Z** (Elevation information)
+- **Z** (elevation information)

-The 4 channels or spherical components W, X, Y and Z can also be described as the pressure patterns found in an omni microphone (W) and three figure-of-8 microphones for left/right (Y), front/back (X) and up/down (Z) as depicted in above figure.
+The 4 channels or spherical components W, X, Y and Z can also be described as the pressure patterns found in an omni-microphone (W) and three figure-of-8 microphones for left/right (Y), front/back (X) and up/down (Z) as depicted in the above figure.

 High Order Ambisonics (HOA) needs more channels to contain the complex interleaved Ambisonics domain information.
 The components' count increases with the order: WXYZUVSTRPQNOLMK...
 High Orders encode and decode into sharper and more accurate spatial information as the Order gets higher - but the number of channels needed to hold all the 'spherical harmonics' along with the serious computation involved increases quickly.